Beheading game: Arthurian romance

 There are at least seven accounts of the beheading game in Arthurian romance, all of which are believed to derive from the Fled Bricrenn.
 All of these adaptations take one major deviation from the source, however: while the Irish myth involves three rivals, Arthurian beheading game narratives involve a singular hero.
 The first work of Arthurian literature to involve the beheading game is Chrétien de Troyes's unfinished Perceval, the Story of the Grail.
 In the poem, Caradoc, a young Knight of the Round Table, is tricked into participating in a beheading game by his sorcerous father, who arrives at King Arthur's court in disguise.
 He returns one year after the original decapitation to strike his son with the flat of his sword and praise him for his bravery.
 While Caradoc's narrative added more details to the game than were found in the Fled Bricrenn, the basic plot structure remains the same, as the test of loyalty and bravery inherent in the original work translated capably to the conventions of chivalric romance.
 For this reason, the structure of the original Irish myth remains mostly intact in the French romances such as La Mule sans frein, Hunbaut, and Perlesvaus.
 Besides the singularity of Caradoc's adventure, the one other change taken from the Irish is that, while Cú Chulainn's trial was the culmination of his life of adventure, for Caradoc, the beheading game is his initiation into the world of errantry.

 Throughout Arthuriana, multiple knights are subjected to some iteration of the beheading game.
 In Perlesvaus, it is Lancelot who subjects himself to the game during his quest for the Holy Grail.
 In accordance with the rest of the text, his encounter with the stranger is viewed as an analogy for Christian sacrifice.
 In returning to the site of the original beheading and offering himself as a sacrifice, Lancelot brings life to the ruined city, just as the sacrifice of Jesus was meant to save humanity from destruction.
 In Sir Thomas Malory's Le Morte d'Arthur, meanwhile, Gareth undergoes in his chapter a number of trials which he must overcome in order to learn the merits and responsibilities of knighthood.
 One of these trials involves Lynette and Lyonesse, two noblewomen from afar who come to Camelot asking for aid against four villains who are assailing them.
 Beset by his lust for Lyonesse, Gareth decides that he will consummate their relationship once all of these enemies have been defeated.
-To prevent this fornication from occurring, Lynette magically re-attaches the Red Knight's decapitated head so that there is always an enemy to defeat.
+To prevent this fornication from occurring, Lynette magically re-attaches the Red Knight's severed head so that there is always an enemy to defeat.
 After repeatedly beheading the Red Knight, Gareth decides that the noblest option is to spare his enemy's life, leaving the task incomplete and preserving his chastity.